 The cheat sheets of this project are simply written with the Markdown markup

-language (they are located in
+language (they are located in the

-./cheatsheets/docs, see all
+./docs directory, see all the

 *.md files).
 Thus, they are very easy to read/write with any text editor.

 Those cheat sheets are "build" into a simple static website, thanks to MkDocs.
-This is nice way of generating readable technical documentation, and I find it very appropriated for this project.
+This is a nice way of generating readable technical documentation, and I find it very appropriated for this project.